OmarThinks/OmarThinks/README.md

 - I Graduated from the College of Engineering in June 2018
 - **[Full Stack Web Development Nano Degree](https://graduation.udacity.com/confirm/ELAEXGHP)**
 - Military Service: Completed.
 From March 2019 until June 2020
+- I was born on 27th of September 1993

 ### Contacts: